luca-montaigut/Colorstrap/README.md

 Download one of the 2 files or copy-past the css code in a text file and save it as `.css`

-With "Custom Bootstrap Default CSS" you have to change your bootstap.css, bootstrap.min.css or Bootstrap CDN by :
+With "Custom Bootstrap Default CSS" you have to change your bootstrap.css, bootstrap.min.css or Bootstrap CDN by :

 `<link rel="stylesheet" type="text/css" href="colorstrap.min.css">`